How to Start a Tech Company in Uganda A Practical Guide (2026)

 - Common FAQs

 So you have an app idea.
 You think it's the next SafeBoda or Chippercash.
-But how do you turn a PowerPoint deck into a real company?
+But the landscape has changed.
+In 2026, you aren't just building a software company; you are building an AI Company.

-We break down the legal, technical, and financial steps to launch in Uganda.
+We break down the legal, technical, and financial steps to launch in Uganda today.

 - URSB: Reserve your name and register as a Limited Liability Company (LLC).
-It costs approx UGX 100k - 200k.
+Using the new Online Business Registration System (OBRS), this can now be done fully remotely.

 Minimum Viable Product.